 16 ANNOYING PHRASES THAT MAKE PEOPLE IMMEDIATELY HATE YOU!

-We wanted to know the most irksome things someone can say that turn you off!
-These online forum users didn’t hold back!
+We wanted to know the most irksome things someone can say that turns you off!
+These online users didn’t hold back!

 16 ANNOYING PHRASES THAT MAKE PEOPLE IMMEDIATELY HATE YOU!